ismailceylan/php-urlify/README.md

 # Urlify
 **Urlify** is a lightweight, object-oriented PHP library designed for parsing, manipulating, and reconstructing URLs in a highly modular and intuitive way.

-It provides fine-grained access to every component of a URL—such as scheme, authorization, host, path, query, and fragment—through dedicated classes.
+It provides fine-grained access to every component of a URL, such as scheme, authorization, host, path, query, and fragment through dedicated classes.
 Unlike typical URL parsers that only offer string-based access, Urlify structures these components as first-class objects, enabling more powerful and flexible manipulations.

 ---